MHammad4968/web-deployer/README.md

 ## Architecture
+## Upload Service
-## Upload Function: Send a post request to a node server to clone a github repo.
+Sends a post request to a node server to clone a github repo.
 A page to do this is included in **./frontend.**

 ## Deviations from Harkirat's approach
 [List will keep getting updated]